gallenc/solent2Public/README.md

 upstream        https://github.com/gallenc/solent2Public.git (fetch)
 upstream        https://github.com/gallenc/solent2Public.git (push)
 ```

+Note that git calls the github repository which your repository is linked to 'origin'.
+This is the respository on github where where push commands normally send the changes.
+The 'upstream' repository is an alternative repository from which you pull additional content for merging with your work.

-Now, you can keep your own fork of solent2Public synced with the upstream repository with a few Git commands.
+Having made these changes you can now keep your own fork of solent2Public synced with the class examples in the upstream repository using a few Git commands.

 1. Fetch the branches and their respective commits from the upstream repository.
 Commits to master will be stored in a local branch, upstream/master.